 We know what you’re thinking, what’s festive about newspaper?
 Actually it can make really attractive wrapping paper once spruced up with a bit of string or holly.
 Just try to pick a cheerful page to use and you're good to go.

-Dried flowers and leaves will immediately add a sprig of sophistication to any of your presents.
+Dried flowers and leaves will immediately add sophistication to your presents.
 They give an air of elegance and expense when actually they are inexpensive and easy to get a hold of.
 Just tie a stick of dried eucalyptus to your gift and you're done!

-Fabric has been a recent trend for wrapping for the eco-savvy.
+Fabric wrapping has become trendy recently thanks to the eco-savvy.
 It’s a good investment to have fabric wraps as you can use them repeatedly.
 It works in the same way as wrapping paper but instead of using copious amounts of tape, you can tie the fabric around the gift and create a makeshift bow.

-Adding dried fruit or cinnamon sticks to your gift wrapping will add a real bougie feel.
+Adding dried fruit or cinnamon sticks to your gift wrapping will add a real touch of elegance.
 Try slicing oranges, limes and lemon and popping them in the oven at 120 degrees for 45 minutes to an hour to dry them.
-You’ll then have yourself some very stylish, homemade decorations not to mention a kitchen smelling like Christmas.
+You’ll then have some very stylish, homemade decorations not to mention a kitchen smelling like Christmas.

-The internet is filled with step by step guides on cranes, flowers and tree origami tutorials.
-So grab a bit of your brown biodegradable paper or any tissue paper you have lying around and have a go at crafting your very own paper trees.
-Place it where you would normally put a shiny, foil bow.
+The internet is filled with step-by-step guides on cranes, flowers, and tree origami tutorials.
+So grab some brown biodegradable paper or tissue paper and have a go at crafting your very own paper trees.
+Place them where you would normally put a shiny, foil bow.

-Being more sustainable doesn’t need to be expensive and with many of us stuck inside or working from home, being a little bit more creative is fun.
+Being more sustainable doesn’t need to be expensive and with many of us stuck inside or working from home, getting a little bit more creative is a fun way to pass the time.
 You can use so many things within your home whether that be string or flowers to add a bit of flare to your wrapping this year.